plutonium-239/rbcp/readme.md

 <p align="center"><img width="65%" src="logo/logo-animated.svg" alt="logo"/></p>

-`rbcp` is a modern wrapper around `robocopy` that combines the efficiency and robustness of the time-tested Windows `robocopy` tool with a clean, user-friendly interface and simplified output.
+`rbcp` is a modern _wrapper_ around `robocopy` that combines the efficiency and robustness of the time-tested Windows `robocopy` tool with a clean, user-friendly interface and compact output.

 ![demo](demo/demo.gif)
 _Some glyphs are not rendered properly in the GIF, they depend on you having a nerd font installed (for e.g. `-->`)_\